-Change of Schedule: Students are permitted to add and drop courses during scheduled add and drip periods in the Registrars' Office.
+Change of Schedule: Students are permitted to add and drop courses during scheduled add and drop periods in the Registrars' Office.

-Change of Program: Students who want to change their programs of study should consult a member of the academic advising staff for the correct procedure.
+Change of Major: Students who want to change their major should consult a member of the academic advising staff for the correct procedure.
 Prospective students who want to change their programs before registration should consult the Admissions Office.